ButternCream/Spotty/README.md

 1. Clone repo
 2. pip install -r requirements.txt
 3. Configure a config.py file (see below)
-4. Add the bot to your server and make sure it has permission to send messages
+4. Add your bot to your server and make sure it has permission to send messages
 5. Make a role called 'Spotty Admin'
-6. Assign the role to yourself and whoever you want to be able to use the !track command
+6. Assign the role whoever you want to be able to use the !track command

+To simply add the bot to your server just [click here](https://discordapp.com/oauth2/authorize?scope=bot&permissions=11392&client_id=519285781479555089)
+Its currently just running on my raspberry pi but eventually I'll move it to a VPC *Note: make sure it has permssion to send and read messages*

 Until I figure out a better way of handling permissions, this is how it works so everyone cant !track